wp-plugins/twitter-follow-me-box/readme.txt

 == Screenshots ==

-1. ScreenShot 1
+1. Administrative panel on de color selection
-2. ScreenShot 2
+2. Administrative panel screen
-3. ScreenShot 3
+3. On the right side of the website the plugin entered a follow me on Twitter

 == Changelog ==